The Technician’s Audit: Why the Operator Stalls

 cadence field notes friction mindset Apr 11, 2026

-Take the Truth Analysis to start the rebuild and reclaim your momentum.
+Take the Truth Audit to start the rebuild and reclaim your momentum.

 TRUTH AUDIT